I see you down there, under a cellophane of stars,

 away, the faces of your family growing dim in the approaching dark,

 You look down at your hands, which appear to belong to you

 What do you call a secret you keep mostly from yourself?

 that your chest was a train station which the night ran through.

 and the world is a wound—rivers, trees, people with literal hearts,

 The clouds pass in a series of unexplained silences.

-Austen Leah Rosenfeld is a PhD candidate at the University of Southern California.
+Austen Leah Rose is a PhD candidate at the University of Southern California.
 She received a BA from Stanford University and an MFA from Columbia University.
 Her poems have appeared, or are forthcoming, in The Iowa Review, AGNI, Narrative Magazine, Salmagundi Magazine, Zyzzyva, Indiana Review, The Sewanee Review, Gulf Coast, Carolina Quarterly, Antioch Review, Poetry Northwest, Prairie Schooner, Los Angeles Review, Minnesota Review, and others.